 One thing to watch out for with the term ‘3 piece’ is that this can sometimes refer to a configuration consisting of a bass drum and two toms without a snare drum.
 Some manufacturers offer this type of configuration under the assumption that a drummer might be adding their own snare drum to the kit.

 Suggested Reading: If you are completely new to the world of drums and drumming, you might need a refresher on the drums which actually make up a drum set.
-If so, you’re in luck as I wrote this article covering this exact topic.
+If so, I would recommend reading this article that I wrote this article about the different drums in a drum set.

 What Are Some Alternate Set Up Options?